Mohamed-Ali-Bennour/Association-Rule-Mining-in-Text-Integrating-Na-ve-Bayes-and-Market-Basket-Analysis-for-Fake-News-De/README.md

-# Association Rule Mining in Text for Analysis of Word Associations
+# Association Rule Mining in Text for Word Association Analysis

 This project integrates **Naïve Bayes** and **Market Basket Analysis (MBA)** to improve fake news detection by analyzing word associations.